GravityDarkLab/NASA-NeoWs-API-Data-Extractor/dashboard-py/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.

----

-Again, make sure to replace `[YOUR REPOSITORY URL]` and `[YOUR REPOSITORY DIRECTORY]` with the appropriate values related to your project.

-With this, your `README.md` provides a clear guide for users on how to set up and run your project locally using Conda.